Skip Navigation

 Interaction and Expectation Mismatch

-The most common features that cause mismatched interactions for users with motion sensitivity are things like a collapsing navigation bars, carousels that advance automatically, background videos that autoplay, and parallax effects (elements that fade in / out).
+The most common features that cause mismatched interactions for users with motion sensitivity are things like collapsing navigation bars, carousels that automatically advance, background videos that autoplay, and parallax effects (elements that fade in / out).
 Size matters too – an animation may be fine on desktop but difficult to see or interact with on mobile.

-Design with motion accessibility in mind from the start.
-By prioritizing accessibility from the beginning, you’ll make every visitor to your site feel welcome and included from the jump.
+Prioritize accessibility from the start and you’ll make every visitor to your site feel welcome and included from the jump.
 In early ideation, brainstorming, and design phases, ask questions like:

 • Can the animation easily be adjusted to use a non-motion effect like an opacity fade or a crossfade?